 On top of Skyline Plaza, the Skyline Garden is a pretty green oasis featuring beautiful garden landscapes.
 It is an outdoor rooftop terrace outside of the restaurant Alex.
 The garden also features two individually designed terraces, which invite guests to enjoy awesome views of the Frankfurt skyline in clear weather.

 The highlight is the view of the metropolis Frankfurt from an elevated terrace, which is particularly impressive.
 The garden provides ample seating for short breaks.
 A network of paths leads visitors through the garden to the scenes of changing nature.
-Sports opportunities, such as a life-sized chessboard, or a boules pitch are also available for the visitors.
+Sports opportunities, such as a life-sized chessboard, or a boules pitch, are also available for the visitors.
 And, a small event stage hosts regular live performances.

 To accommodate families with children, the Skyline Garden has two playgrounds with monkey bars, a jungle gym, and a sandbox, allowing the little ones to play within sight of the restaurant’s outdoor terrace.
-The restaurant offers breakfast buffet or brunch.
+The restaurant offers a breakfast buffet or brunch.
 In general, it is a popular gathering place for families and friends.

 Europa-Allee 6, 60327 Frankfurt am Main